Democrat Bass wins race for Los Angeles mayor, defeating Caruso | Politics

 Democrat Bass wins race for Los Angeles mayor, defeating Caruso

-Caruso, a former Republican, also ran as a Democrat in deeply liberal Los Angeles, and the hard-fought campaign was so close that Bass could not be declared the winner until a full week after Election Day.
-She becomes the city's second Black mayor and takes over amid a furor over racist and inappropriate remarks by council members on an audio recording of an October 2021 meeting that was leaked last month.
+Caruso, a former Republican, also ran as a Democrat in deeply liberal Los Angeles, and the hard-fought campaign was too close to call until a full week after Election Day.
+Bass becomes the city's second Black mayor and takes over amid a furor over racist and inappropriate remarks by council members on an audio recording of an October 2021 meeting that was leaked last month.

-Los Angeles' first black mayor, Tom Bradley, served two decades in the job, from 1973 to 1993.
-His name adorns the international terminal of Los Angeles International Airport.
+Tom Bradley, the first Black mayor of Los Angeles, served two decades in the job, from 1973 to 1993, and the international terminal of Los Angeles International Airport was named after him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)